microsoft/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

 It is possible to use another flatc as well, e.g., from a separate installation.
 Note that ONNX Runtime uses FlatBuffers 1.12.

-To update the ORT file format schema and generated files:
+To update the flatbuffers schemas and generated files:
 1. Modify [the ORT file format schema](ort.fbs) or [training checkpoint schema](ort_training.fbs).
 2. Run [compile_schema.py](./compile_schema.py) to generate the C++ and Python bindings.